Officer-involved shooting in Newnan, GBI investigates

 NEWNAN, Ga. - The Georgia Bureau of Investigation is responding to the scene of a shooting involving an officer in Newnan.

-Newnan Police went to the area of Second Avenue Sunday to investigate a domestic incident, authorities said.
+Newnan Police went to the area of Second Avenue Sunday to investigate a domestic dispute, authorities said.

 The GBI later confirmed the incident was being investigated as an officer-involved shooting.